g8os/home/docs/grid/setup/dev.md

   Options:
   - `--bind :8080` makes the server listen on all interfaces on port 8080
   - `--ays-url` needed to point to the AYS REST API
-  - `--ays-repo` is the name of the AYS repository the Grid API need to use.
+  - `--ays-repo` is the name of the AYS repository the Resourcepool API need to use.
 It should be the repo you created in step 1.